mgoldstein/takepart/drupal/sites/all/modules/custom/takepart_browsercaps/README.txt

 /test/sniffer

 Installation:
-Enable the module, that's all.
+Enable the browscap module and this module, that's all.